Brightspace/infusion-sls-workshop/1-helloworld/readme.md

 Is this ok? (yes) yes
 ```

-Add an entry to the `scripts` section to access the tool easily:
+Add an entry to the `scripts` section to access the tool easily.
+The

-The `package.json` file should look like this afterwards:
+`package.json` file should look like this afterwards:

 ```json
 {